liberom/liberom/README.md

 <h2 align="left">Hi there 👋!
-I'm Vini and I'm a Full Stack Engineer with Technical Project Leadership experience.</h2>
+I'm Vini and I'm a Full Stack Developer with Technical Project Management experience.</h2>

 ###